 Mobile Sensory and Accessibility Resource Center

-Whether for children or adults with autism, ADHD, PTSD, general anxiety, or sensory processing challenges, the trailer provides a space where individuals can engage their senses in a positive and therapeutic way.
+Whether for children or adults with intellectual or developmental disabilities, Autism Spectrum Disorder, or other needs, the Mobile Center provides a supportive space where individuals can explore and engage in a positive way.